 On the web site Tree Safety spreadsheet page, use the Site/Survey drop down boxes and the Search button to select what data to appear in the report.
 Then press the Reports button to select which report to create.

 Selecting, Filtering and Sorting Data

 Before you generate any of the Excel, PDF, CAD or GIS reports, you must first select what data to include in the report.
-This is done on the web site by selecting what data appears in the TreeSafety spreadsheet page.

 - The Site and Survey drop down boxes provide the simplest means of selecting the data.

 - Optionally, you can also apply Search filters to the various columns on the table.
 Press the Search button at the top of the table.
 Setup rules that will filter the data shown in the table.
 You can setup search filters on several columns at once by adding new search rules.
 For example: “Only show Ash trees that have life stage of Over Mature”.
 Press the Search button to apply the search.
 Once you are happy that the data in the table looks correct, press the Close button.

 - Finally, you can sort the table.
 See the column names along the top of the table; click on a column name to sort the data by that field.
 A little triangle symbol appears beside the name.
 Click again to swap between ascending or descending order.
 Only a single column can be sorted at a time.

 The site/survey selection, filters and sorting you have setup on the table will all be used when generating the PDF, CAD and Excel reports.